 Researching communication practices in public health contexts has the potential to shed light on the successes and failures of public health initiatives as they unfold in discourse.
 It can also unveil the more subtle ways that certain health professionals are accorded with institutional legitimacy while others are not.
 In studying the potential of collaboration between biomedical doctors and healers, power differences play a central role, not only in the genesis of health initiatives, but also in the potential of these efforts to succeed.
 Biomedical doctors enjoy a privileged status in terms of their relative wealth, educational background, and social status.
 Their medical training and methods for treating patients are not questioned for their legitimacy.
-On the other hand, though healers have treated patients for centuries, and harvest and dispense proven cures for malaria and other chronic health afflictions, their legitimacy has regularly been
+On the other hand, though healers have treated patients for centuries and harvest and dispense proven cures for malaria and other chronic health afflictions, their legitimacy has regularly been questioned since the colonial era, when the British criminalized their activities and conflated healers with wachawi ('witchdoctors') (Langwick 2011; Mesaki 2009).

-&lt;sup>1 The more common term traditional healers will be avoided here since it places healers who are working in the present within a framework oriented to the past and devoid of innovation or syncretism.
+syncretism.
 Moreover, it generalizes all non-biomedically trained health practitioners as having a shared set of knowledge, which is not the case.
 In this paper, I will follow McMillen's (2004) use of the term 'healers' to refer to those who have been trained in a range of non-biomedical medicinal practices and who use plants, animal products, and other remedies to treat physical, mental, and spiritual diseases.